-Due: May 22nd e-mail to Amy by 5:00pm.
+Due: June 4th post both the presentation and final plan to moodle by 5:00pm.
+This final version should address and/or incorporate all feedback received from client and faculty.
+Bring a hard copy of the final plan for the client.
 The presentation should be about your project management plan and not exceed 10 minutes plus 5 minutes for Q & A (total of 15 minutes).
 This does not include time for the client to provide feedback.
 All group members do have to verbally participate in the presentation (as able).
 A visual aid is required for the presentation and should follow the following guidelines: If using power point or prezi, the presentation may not be more than 5 slides.
 All photographs should be cited with their source.
 Things to think about: contrast, background color (dark colors require a dark room), limiting red and green (colorblindness), font size, readability, universal design access, proper labeling of graphs/tables/charts.
 If using a handout, it may not be more than 1 page, single sided, double spaced, no more than 3 colors, 12 point font or larger and must have a graphic.
 If using a poster/display, it must be large enough for all to see, have no more than 3 colors and use a graphic.
 If using a video, it may not be more than 5 minutes long and should be of good quality.
-Other visual aids may include: website, time toast, or white board animation.
+Other visual aids may include: website (wix.com), blog (wordpress.com), timeline (timetoast.com or dipity.com), white board animation (sparkol.com), storyboard (projeqt.com), etc.